IIRoan/devcontainer-droid/README.md

 ## Usage

-Reference the feature from your `devcontainer.json`.
-The example below assumes the feature is published to the GitHub Container Registry as `ghcr.io/iiroan/devcontainer-droid/droid-cli`:
+Add the feature in your `devcontainer.json`.

 ```jsonc
 {